A Typical Day at Roots Farm Education

 The last ten minutes of the day is spent sweeping, washing windows, wiping down desks, dusting, and emptying trash cans.
 He takes pride in the task he is assigned to complete.
 He practices the habits of best effort and cleanliness as he does his part to restore beauty and order to his learning environment.

-After school he gets to go to his first 4H meeting held on campus.
+When the day's classes have concluded, he gets to go to his first 4H meeting held on campus.
 He will be choosing what projects he wants to participate in for the year.
 He really wants to do rocks and minerals, archery, photography, and market lamb.
 He understands that he needs to narrow down his choices and that he always has next year.